 This Act does not apply to activities which include the duties of a legal counsel or an attorney.
 For the purposes of this Act, the duties of a legal counsel and an attorney include, in addition to duties related to actual legal proceedings, the provision of legal advice concerning a client's legal position in the criminal investigation of an offence or other pre-trial handling of the case, or instituting or avoiding proceedings.
 This Act does not apply to slot machines kept available for use outside casinos.
-However, when the gambling takes place as identified gambling within the meaning of section 14c of the Lotteries Act, this Act shall apply.
-(678/2019)
+However, when the gambling takes place when identified as a registered player within the meaning of section 14 of the Lotteries Act, this Act shall apply.
+(1286/2021)